hyprwm/hyprpaper/README.md

 # .. more monitors
 ```

 Preload will tell Hyprland to load a particular image (supported formats: png, jpg, jpeg).
-Wallpaper will apply the wallpaper to the selected output (`monitor` is the monitor's name, easily can be retrieved with `hyprctl monitors`)
+Wallpaper will apply the wallpaper to the selected output (`monitor` is the monitor's name, easily can be retrieved with `hyprctl monitors`.
+You can leave it empty for a wildcard (aka fallback))

 You may add `contain:` before the file path in `wallpaper=` to set the mode to contain instead of cover: